influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/go.md

 Use the [InfluxDB Go client library](https://github.com/influxdata/influxdb-client-go) to write data to a {{% cloud-name %}} database.

-This guide presumes some familiarity with Go and InfluxDB.
-If just getting started, see [Get started with InfluxDB](/influxdb/cloud-dedicated/get-started/).

 {{% note %}}
 ### Use the InfluxDB v3 client library

 InfluxDB v2 client libraries use the InfluxDB API `/api/v2/query` endpoint.
-This endpoint can't query an {{% cloud-name %}} cluster.
+This endpoint can't query an {{% cloud-name %}} database.

 Use the [InfluxDB v3 Go client library](/influxdb/cloud-dedicated/reference/client-libraries/v3/go/) to write and query data stored in {{% cloud-name %}}.
 {{% /note %}}

+This guide presumes some familiarity with Go and InfluxDB.
+If just getting started, see [Get started with InfluxDB](/influxdb/cloud-dedicated/get-started/).

 ## Before you begin